codeface-io/SwiftObserver/README.md

 let humanMessages = messenger.notFrom(hal9000)  // sends String, but not from an evil AI
 ```

-## Buffered Observables
+## Cached Messages

-A `BufferedObservable` is an `Observable` that also has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed. `BufferedObservable` has a `func send()` that takes no argument and sends `latestMessage`.
+A `Cache` is an `Observable` that also has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed. `Cache` has a `func send()` that takes no argument and sends `latestMessage`.

 ### Combined Observation

-Only `BufferedObservable`s can be part of combined observations like this:
+Only observables that cache their latest message can be part of combined observations like this:

 ```swift
 dog.observe(tv, bowl, doorbell) { image, food, sound in